somefriggnidiot/IncoBot-TS3-Docs/_api/kick.md

 ---
-title: /books/:id
+title: User Information
 position: 1.5
-type: delete
+type:
-description: Deletes a book
+description: 'Minimum Permission Level: Moderator'
 parameters:
-  - name:
+  - name: query
-    content:
+    content: >-
+      String containing a client's nickname, a portion of a client's nickname, or a special query.
-content_markdown: |-
+content_markdown: >-
-  Deletes a book in your collection.
+  Retrieves information about users whose names the query partially matches.
+  Special query @me retrieves information about the user who called the command.
+  Failing to provide a query results in all online users being returned.
 left_code_blocks:
   - code_block: |-
       $.ajax({